 Examples: Map of Nigeria.
 Abuja: Dept of Surveying Times atlas of the World.
 London: Times Books.
 This material provides a comprehensive treatise on the people, land, water, minerals, ford and maps of countries having an index of over 2,100 place names with country references.
 North America in Maps by R. Knowledge and Westore.
 London: Longman.
-This North America in Maps by R. Knowledge and Lollgman.
-This material describes the topography and landscapes of Canada and the United States of maps.
-America using a series of samples of maps.
+This material describes the topography and landscapes of Canada and the United States of America using a series of samples of maps.